-- $\bullet$ At least one ${\tt mysqld}$ node must be running on the cluster for the logical backup to be performed - No backup was created for any mysqld node that was not running. - · Metadata for non-NDB tables are not backed up. - The logical backup is NOT a proper point-in-time backup-no DDL operations should be performed on the cluster when the backup process is running on the cluster, or the backed-up metadata will become inconsistent with the backed-up data.
+- At least one mysqld node must be running on the cluster for the logical backup to be performed - No backup was created for any mysqld node that was not running. - Metadata for non-NDB tables are not backed up. - The logical backup is NOT a proper point-in-time backup-no DDL operations should be performed on the cluster when the backup process is running on the cluster, or the backed-up metadata will become inconsistent with the backed-up data.

-The backup for the NDB table metadata is helpful for restoring data from a cluster to another one with a different configuration (for example, when the target cluster for restore has a different number of data nodes); see Section 3.6.2.4, "Partial restore-data nodes added" and Section 3.6.2.5, "Restoring a Backup to a Cluster with Fewer Data Nodes" for some use cases.
+The backup for the NDB table metadata is helpful for restoring data from a cluster to another one with a different configuration (for example, when the target cluster for restore has a different number of data nodes); see Section 4.6.2.4, "Partial restore-data nodes added" and Section 4.6.2.5, "Restoring a Backup to a Cluster with Fewer Data Nodes" for some use cases.

-4.7.3 The list backups Command
+5.7.3 The list backups Command

-Without the --agent option, the command lists all backups of the MySQL NDB Cluster named cluster\name that are known to this instance of MySQL Cluster Manager.
+Without the --agent option, the command lists all backups of the MySQL NDB Cluster named cluster_name that are known to this instance of MySQL Cluster Manager.
 The output includes the backup and node ID as well as a UTC timestamp for each backup, as shown here:

-ncm> list backups mycluster;
+mcm> list ba · ·

-BackupId NodeId Host Timestamp Comment
+BackupId NodeId Host Timestamp Parts Comment

-1 1 2 2 1 2 1 2 tonfisk tonfisk tonfisk 2016-10-24 22:24:54Z
+1 1 2016-10-24 22:24:54Z

-• rows in set (0.02 sec)

 The Timestamp column shows the timestamp (in UTC) of the first file to appear in any backup instance folder.
-There are 3 files in each backup fileset: \.ctl, \.data, and \.log.
+There are 3 files in each backup fileset: .ctl, .data, and .log.
 If the backup instance folder is empty, the timestamp of the folder itself is shown.